najirod02/brake-actuator/README.md

 The actuator should be able to move at the speed of 30mm/s which is ~ 3KHz.
 It wasn't possible to reach such speed possible due to the driver itself or for the power supply given (1A for security reasons).

+Power supply for actuator:
+- V at least 20V

+- I more or less 1A

 ### Current implementation
 The actuator performs a simple back-and-forth movement, alternating between two frequencies: